 - feed forward neural networks, fully connected and convolutional

 - decision trees, random forests, boosting (ensemble learning)

 Organization as an Online Course

-The course is organized using the following platforms:
+The course relies on the following platforms:

 - A Moodle course is used for announcements and for the dissemination of all course material.